freewarefocus/py400kb/README.md

 - Python 3.6 or later
 - Root access (required for USB gadget and device grabbing)
-- Raspberry Pi with USB gadget mode support (Pi 400, Pi 500, etc.)
+- Raspberry Pi with USB gadget mode support (Pi 400, Pi 500 & Pi 500+)
 - The ONLY port the Pi400, Pi500 & Pi500+ that can use as a HID device is the USB power port.
   Since the destination PC's USB ports can't provide enough power to run a Pi400, you will need a USB C power & data splitter.
   I used this model from Amazon although I an sure several other could work and are available from other retailers.
 Just make sure you look for a "USB C to OTG" adapter that is designed for 20+ watts.